* As an Amazon affiliate, this site earns from qualifying purchases.

 This USCCB video reflection for Monday of the 4th Week in Ordinary Time Cycle 2 draws from a childhood memory to illustrate confronting inner and societal demons.
 It emphasizes the importance of acknowledging and facing our demons, both personal and communal.
 The reflection relates this to the Gospel story where Jesus heals a man with demons, highlighting the transformative power of encountering Christ.
 The key message is to be vigilant, to recognize and confront evil within and around us, and to seek Jesus’ guidance for healing and change, promoting a deeper peace with God and within ourselves.

-Frequently Asked Questions for Monday of the 4th Week in Ordinary Time Cycle 2
+Questions and Answers for Monday of the 4th Week in Ordinary Time Cycle 2

 What date is Monday of the 4th Week in Ordinary Time Cycle 2?